chayanika11/personal-portfolio/README.md

 Hello!
-Welcome to my personal portfolio website repository.
-I'm currently working on this site to showcase my skills, projects, and experiences.
+Welcome to my Personal Portfolio!
+This is a simple website showcasing my projects, skills, and experience.
-Technologies used:-

-- HTML
-- CSS
-- JavaScript

-This project is still a work in progress, so stay tuned for updates!
-Thanks for checking out my project!
+Tech Stack Used:-

+-HTML: For structuring the content.
+-CSS: For styling the website and making it look nice.
+-JavaScript: For interactive features like the navigation menu.

+How to Run:-
+Clone the Repository: Download the project files from GitHub.
+Open in a Browser: Open the index.html file in your web browser to view the portfolio.